Seghesio, `Old Vines` Sonoma County Zinfandel

 Tasting Notes & Technical Details

 This wine has deep aromatics of black plum, fig, and baking spices.
 On the palate, the wine opens with roasted figs, baking spices and mocha.
-Savoury notes and lengthy tannins on the mid-palate give way to a rich, velvety finish with intense structure and impressive balance.
+Savoury notes and lengthy tannins on the mid-palate give way to a rich, velvety dense finish with intense structure and impressive balance.

 Alcohol (ABV)